Crime prevention through environmental design: Natural surveillance

-Natural surveillance measures can be complemented by mechanical and organizational measures.
+Mechanical and organizational measures can complement natural surveillance measures.
 For example, closed-circuit television (CCTV) cameras can be added in areas where window surveillance is unavailable.

 Natural access control

-Natural access control limits the opportunity for crime by taking steps to clearly differentiate between public space and private space.
-By selectively placing entrances and exits, fencing, lighting and landscape to limit access or control flow, natural access control occurs.
+Natural access control limits the opportunity for crime by taking steps to differentiate between public space and private space.
+Natural access control occurs by selectively placing entrances and exits, fencing, lighting, and landscape to limit access or control flow.